As a freelance web designer, it’s easy to go from feast to famine.

 Followers and vouches increase the chances of getting hired.

-Ask Lorem is a fairly new freelance pool that focuses entirely on building websites.
-They focus specifically on platforms like Shopify, WordPress, Squarespace, and Wix.
+Store Tasker formerly Ask Lorem is a freelance pool that focuses entirely on building Shopify websites.
+They used to also include WordPress, Squarespace, and Wix but not any more.

 They also tout only allowing 5% of all applicants to make it past the interview process.
 They also say that freelancers don’t have to bid on projects.
 They just come to you.